lak2611/ai-intern-project-29-10-2025/docs/session.md

 - Centralizes all DB access and validation parsing.
 - Returns plain Prisma entities, ready for API responses.
+- When deleting a session, also deletes all associated resources (files and DB records) and checkpoint thread data.

 ## API Routes (Next.js Route Handlers)